pvcraven/arcade_book/source/chapters/08_functions/functions.rst

         return result

-    # This prints the sum of 4+4
+    # This prints the sum of 4+4, because the function has a print
     sum_print(4, 4)

-    # This does not
+    # This does not, because the function returns, and doesn't print
     sum_return(4, 4)

-    # This will not set x1 to the sum
+    # This will not set x1 to the sum, because the function prints and doesn't return
-    # It actually gets a value of 'None'
+    # x1 actually gets a value of 'None' because nothing was returned
     x1 = sum_print(4, 4)
     print("x1 =", x1)

     # This will set x2 to the sum
-    # and print it properly
+    # and print it properly.
     x2 = sum_return(4, 4)
     print("x2 =", x2)

+Here is a very common issue new programmers face.
-When first working with functions it is not unusual to get stuck looking at code like this:
+It is not unusual to get stuck looking at code like this example below.
+How would you print the result of the function?
+See if you can figure it out without looking ahead.

 .. code-block:: python